California Penal Code 118

 Those who are charged with perjury do have options.
 There are several defense strategies that can be used to help prove your innocence.
 An experienced California criminal attorney can examine all of the evidence in your case and build a defense based on your specific case circumstances.

 If you are facing charges for California Penal Code Section 118, we can help.
-MacGregor & Collins, LLP is ready to provide you with the legal services that you need.
+The Law Offices of Randy Collins is ready to provide you with the legal services that you need.
 We will help you understand the perjury charges against you and help to get you the best possible outcome for your case.
-Call MacGregor & Collins today at (888) 250-2865 or fill out our contact form.
+Call Us today at 844-285-9559 or fill out our contact form.